Annual Lockout Tagout Audit: OSHA Requires It. We Make It Easy.

 Written Certification

 Every annual inspection is documented with the required OSHA certification elements: machine name, inspection date, employee names, and inspector identity.
-This documentation is stored in LockStep and available immediately if requested during an audit.
+Stored in LockStep and available immediately if requested during an audit.

 Compliance Gap Summary

-The audit concludes with a summary of findings, noting any procedures that were updated, any equipment added to the program, and any items requiring follow-up action before the next review cycle.
+The audit closes with a summary of findings.
+Which procedures were updated.
+Which equipment was added to the program.
+Any items requiring follow-up action before the next review cycle.

 Want Us to Own the Entire LOTO Program?

 The annual audit is one component of a complete lockout tagout program.
-For facilities that want to offload the entire compliance burden, we offer a full-service program that covers everything from initial setup through ongoing management.
+For facilities that want to offload the whole compliance burden, we offer a full-service program covering everything from initial setup through ongoing management.

 • Initial gap analysis to establish baseline compliance status